Bastardkb/Charybdis/files/mods/readme.md

 Those palm rests are to be placed at the bottom of the keyboard, to support your palms.
 There are both sloped and straight versions.

+For each version, there are 3 files:

+- `STL`: for 3D printing
+- `DWG`: for laser cutting
+- `SLDPRT`: solidworks source file

-- For the Charybdis, print the file in [4x6-palm-rest](4x6-palm-rest)
+- For the Charybdis, use the files in [4x6-palm-rest](4x6-palm-rest)
-- For the Scylla, print the file from the [palm rest folder](https://github.com/Bastardkb/Scylla/tree/main/files/palm-rest)
+- For the Scylla, use the files from the [palm rest folder](https://github.com/Bastardkb/Scylla/tree/main/files/palm-rest)

 ### Straight mod
 ![](../../pics/1aq.JPEG)